BigBitBusInc/kubernetes-automation-toolkit/documentation/quickstart-vagrant.md

 1. Clone this repository: `git clone https://github.com/BigBitBusInc/kubernetes-automation-toolkit.git`

-2. Install `Vagrant` for your OS (Vagrant supports Windows, Linux and MacOS); you may also need to install the hypervisor software and a vagrant plugin for this hypervisor on your platform; you should also find this information on the Vagrant installation page for your OS.
-[Follow guidelines](../documentation/vagrant-setup.md) to setup Vagrant on your respective OS.
-[This link](https://gist.github.com/wpscholar/a49594e2e2b918f4d0c4) lists some useful Vagrant commands.
+2. Install `Vagrant` for your OS (Vagrant supports Windows, Linux and MacOS); you may also need to install the hypervisor software and a vagrant plugin for this hypervisor on your platform; We have [guidelines](../documentation/vagrant-setup.md) on how to setup Vagrant on your PC.
 3. Navigate to the root directory of the KAT repository and enter this command in a terminal
 ```bash
 cd kubernetes-automation-toolkit